HristianIliev/SquadKnowHow/README.md

 # SquadKnowHow

 SquadKnowHow is a web application made with Spring MVC and MySQL with Hibernate and it is a platform that eases the whole process of finding a team to collaborate with and realise your project or idea.
-The platform is able to create, manage, brainstorm and finally realise the project with an user friendly interface and many more features.
+The platform is able to create, manage, brainstorm and finally realise the project with a user friendly interface and many more features.
 It is also aimed at people who are looking to freelance in a certain project and have certain skills, abilities and interests.
 The website has a lot more features than what meets the eye such as:

 - [Specialized roles](#specialized-roles)
 - [CV creation](#cv-creation)